Navy recruit reviewing ASVAB score paperwork in full combat gear

-Navy ASVAB Score: Minimums, Ranges, and Job Requirements
+What Is a Good Navy ASVAB Score?
+Minimums, Ranges, and Job Requirements

-The AFQT Score: Your Ticket to Enlist in the Navy
+What Is the AFQT Score?
+Your Ticket to Enlist in the Navy

 When you take the ASVAB, the first score that matters is your Armed Forces Qualification Test (AFQT) score.
-Think of this as your pass/fail ticket that determines if you meet the basic Navy ASVAB requirements to enlist, sometimes referred to as navy asvab score requirements.
+Think of this as your pass/fail ticket, the score that determines whether you meet the basic Navy ASVAB requirements to enlist.
+For candidates specifically looking for Navy-focused training programs, Navy fitness programs covers the full range of options built around Navy service standards.
 For candidates specifically looking for Navy-focused training programs, Navy fitness programs covers the full range of options built around Navy service standards.

 The AFQT is a percentile score, not a percentage of correct answers.
 For instance, an AFQT score of 40 means you performed as well as or better than 40% of the national group of young adults who took the test, not that you got 40% of the questions right.